Or, Three Faces in Paris: Soraya, Sadegh, and Sa’edi

 You knew their time in Paradise, unlike your beauty, would come to pass; the house would fall, the Garden be lost and but a haunting thought

 Sombre nymph of fire and stardust, the ring of clinking sheep bells in your ears and flowers smeared upon your visage; as you beheld your splendour then, you recalled Egypt’s fallen daughter and fair Lilith.
-Even the thought of them, though, was not enough to dull the glow of your eyes, daubed upon brightest white.
-Fawzia’s story you knew all too well, and in Lilith you saw sororal kin.
-Lilith, banished from the Garden for not succumbing to Adam’s whims; Cursed she may be, you thought, caressing your powdered cheeks, but she still has her pride.
+Even the thought of them, though, was not enough to dull the glow of your eyes, daubed with brightest white.
+Fawzia’s story you knew all too well, and in Lilith you saw sororal kin; Lilith, banished from the Garden for not succumbing to Adam’s whims.
+Cursed she may be, you thought, caressing your powdered cheeks, but she still has her pride.
 Eve roamed then about Paradise, bearing upon her head a wreath not of leaves, but of jewels, bone, and Aryan light.
-So be it: you knew their time in Paradise, unlike your beauty, would come to pass; the house would fall, the Garden be lost and but a haunting thought.
+So be it: you knew their time in Paradise, unlike your beauty, would come to pass; the house would fall, the Garden become but a haunting thought.